user-grinch/Project-Props/README.md

 - Project Props procedural small details
 - Full FastLoader compatibility

+## ⚠️ Procobj.dat / surfinfo.dat Mods

+Mods like *Sidewalk Weeds* (our mod already does the same) interfere with the **procedural object system** used in Project Props.
+Compatibility with such mods is **not supported** – and in fact, you don’t need them anymore.

+In general, **modloader** has no problem merging multiple `procobj.dat` files.
+However, other mods that modify `surfinfo.dat` may conflict and cause crashes when used alongside Project Props.

 ## ⚠️ Urbanize Compatibility Note

 If you prefere Urbanize Mailboxes, Hydrants and Parking Meters - Use default settings